-Once you’ve finished these calculations for the different roles in your organization, you have a mass of information.
+Regardless, once you’ve finished these calculations for the different roles in your organization, you have a mass of information.
 How do you use it?

 - Conduct a cost analysis.
 Analyze the costs of each of your hiring processes.
-What are the most expensive parts of hiring a new employee and why?
+What are the most expensive parts of hiring a new employee, and why?
 Do any costs surprise you?

 - Identify redundancies.
 Sometimes there are steps in hiring processes that aren’t worth the money you’re paying for them; they may be useless or redundant.
 Compare each cost with its actual returns and determine which practices are worth keeping and which may be worth throwing out.

 - Recommend changes.
 After conducting a thorough cost analysis and assessment, put together some recommendations for changes to your company’s hiring process.
 Find ways to reduce costs without hurting the new hire experience.
 Bring these recommendations to your supervisor or other business leaders.

 - Consider a retention program.
 Realizing all of the costs that go into replacing employees may help you and other business leaders realize how important employee retention is.
 Use these numbers to justify a retention program—even one that seems expensive at first.
 Retention programs are almost always less expensive than replacing employees.

 You’re surprised to find that replacing a marketing specialist—one of the company’s lower-paying jobs—can cost around $9,000, around 18% of the position’s yearly total compensation.
 More critical jobs would be more expensive to replace.

 Due to all this data collection and analysis, you’re confident you can make turnover less costly.
 You share this information with your business leaders and are tasked with assessing the marketing department’s hiring process and implementing changes to increase efficiency and save money.